AdaCore/ada-spark-rfcs/considered/rfc-oop.rst

 proposal (https://github.com/QuentinOchem/ada-spark-rfcs/blob/max_size/considered/max_size.rst) is a independent proposal to allow polymorphic object residing in automatic memory section such as fields or stack.

-Some of the notations introduced could be extended to other types, such as protected or tasks type.
+Some of the notations introduced could be extended to other types, such as protected or tasks types.

 The "with private;" notation should also be extended to nested packages, allowing to differenciate to nest the private part of a nested package in the private part of its enclosing package.